 It is common for one parent to believe that the other parent should not have a regular parenting time schedule and should have restricted or limited parenting time with the children due to mental health issues, substance abuse or history of abuse and/or neglect.
 This requires additional testimony, information, and investigation but can be done.
 Another common type is where the parents live in different states and a schedule has to be fashioned to provide for transportation as well as the cost of transportation.
 Another common scenario is where one party wants 50% of the time and that will look different with each family since each family has its own specific schedules, routines, and needs.

-It is important to have an experienced Child Custody Attorney to help you with this process so that you can make sure your case is prepared and ready to present to the court in the event you cannot reach an agreement and must ask the court to decide.
+It is important to have an experienced Child Custody Lawyer in Chicago to help you with this process so that you can make sure your case is prepared and ready to present to the court in the event you cannot reach an agreement and must ask the court to decide.
 You must start very early getting things lined up and prepared for this, just in case.
 Your attorney will provide you with what will be important to the court and what should and should not be done and said during the pendency of your case to work towards the best outcome for you in the event you end up in a trial about parenting time.

 Anderson & Boback Family Law Attorneys Can Help You if You are Facing Parenting Time Issues